Observance of Christmas by country: United Kingdom

 In the United Kingdom Christmas decorations are put up in shops and town centres from early November.
 Many towns and cities have a public event involving a local or regional celebrity to mark the switching on of Christmas lights.
 Decorations in people's homes are commonly put up from early December, traditionally including a Christmas tree, cards, and lights both inside and outside the home.
 Every year, Norway donates a giant Christmas tree for the British to raise in Trafalgar Square as a thank you for helping during the Second World War.
-Christmas carolers at Trafalgar Square in London sing around the tree on various evenings up until Christmas Eve and Christmas decorations are traditionally left up until the evening of January 5 (the night before Epiphany); it is considered bad luck to have Christmas decorations up after this date.
+Christmas carolers at Trafalgar Square in London sing around the tree on various evenings up until Christmas Eve and Christmas decorations are traditionally left up until the evening of 5 January (the night before Epiphany); it is considered bad luck to have Christmas decorations up after this date.
 In practice, many Christmas traditions, such as the playing of Christmas music, largely stop after Christmas Day.

 Mince pies are traditionally sold during the festive season and are a popular food for Christmas.
 It is common in many UK households for children and adults to put up advent calendars in their homes, which may either contain chocolates or Christmas scenes behind their doors.

 A common feature of the Christmas season is the Nativity play which is practiced in most primary and some secondary schools across the UK.
-This practice is becoming less common, and other plays may be performed instead with less overt religious tones.
 Midnight Mass is also celebrated by Anglicans, Catholics, and other denominations, and services take place in nearly all Church of England parishes on Christmas Eve.

 On Christmas Eve, presents are supposedly delivered in stockings and under the Christmas tree by Father Christmas, who previously had been something like the Ghost of Christmas Present in Charles Dickens' A Christmas Carol (1843), but who has now become mainly conflated with Santa Claus.
 The two names are now used interchangeably and are equally known to British people, though some distinctive features still remain.
 Many families tell their children stories about Father Christmas and his reindeer.
 One tradition is to put out a plate of carrots for the reindeer, and mince pies and sherry for Father Christmas to help him on his way.